wellysonvie/wellysonvie/README.md

 ### 👨‍💻 Profile
 - 🎓 I'm a bachelor of Computer Science
 - 🔭 I’m currently working with PHP and Laravel
-- 🌱 I’m currently learning ReactJS and Vue.js
+- 🌱 I’m currently learning JavaScript and ReactJS

 ### 📚 Interests